MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 ### Turn off user feedback functionality

 As a tenant admin, you can prevent users from sending feedback to Microsoft by disabling the `disableSurveyFeedback` tenant setting.
-Learn more about viewing and setting tenant settings at [List tenant settings (preview)](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings) and [Set TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings).
+Learn more about viewing and setting tenant settings at [Get-TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/get-tenantsettings) and [Set-TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings).

 ### Data subject rights requests on user feedback